abdullahjavaid86/open-weather-app/README.md

 In the project directory, you can run:
 `yarn dev`

+In the project directory, you can run the following command to run test cases:
+`yarn test`

 Runs the app in the development mode.
 Open `http://localhost:5173` to view it in the browser.